TurroTopsis/cystic-fibrosis/genetic-basis.md

   - Approximately 10,000,000 Americans are CF carriers (1 in 30)
 - If an individual inherits 0 recessive alleles, they are unaffected by CF

-The following Punnett Squares express the probability of a set of parents having certain children
+The following Punnett Squares express the probability of a set of parents having certain children:

 ![Punnett Square Key](img/key.png)